MrAlias/otel-schema/OTEP.md

 # OpenTelemetry Configuration

-A new configuration interface is proposed here in the form of a configuration model, which can be expressed as a file, and validated through a schema.
+A new configuration interface is proposed here in the form of a configuration model, which can be expressed as a file, and validated through a published schema.

 ## Motivation

 OpenTelemetry specifies code that can operate in a variety of ways based on the end-user’s desired mode of operation.
 This requires a configuration interface be provided to the user so they are able to communicate this information.
 Currently, OpenTelemetry specifies this interface in the form of the API exposed by the SDKs and environment variables.
 This environment variable interface is limited in the structure of information it can communicate and the primitives it can support.

-Environment Variable Interface Limitations
+### Environment Variable Interface Limitations

-The environment variable interface suffers from the following identified limitations.
+The environment variable interface suffers from the following identified limitations:

 * **Flat**.
 Structured data is only allowed by using higher-level naming or data encoding schemes.
 Examples of configuration limited by lack of structured configuration include:
   * Configuring multiple span processors, periodic metric readers, or log record processors.